joblib/joblib/doc/parallel.rst

     - Accelerated with the environment variable ``'VECLIB_MAXIMUM_THREADS'``,
     - Numexpr with the environment variable ``'NUMEXPR_NUM_THREADS'``.

-It is also possible to programmatically override the default number of threads using the ``inner_max_num_threads`` argument of the ``parallel_backend`` function as follows:
+Since joblib 0.14, it is also possible to programmatically override the default number of threads using the ``inner_max_num_threads`` argument of the ``parallel_backend`` function as follows:

 .. code-block:: python

-    from joblib Parallel, delayed, import parallel_backend
+    from joblib import Parallel, delayed, parallel_backend

     with parallel_backend("loky", inner_max_num_threads=2):
         results = Parallel(n_jobs=4)(delayed(func)(x, y) for x, y in data)